“If we spoke a different language, we would perceive a somewhat different world.”

 Shinrinyoku literally translates as ‘forest bath’.
 It refers to taking a walk in the forest for its restorative and therapeutic benefits.
 Can’t you feel yourself relaxing as you soak up all the lovely green light?
 Scientists have actually found that walking in the forest has many health benefits such as lowering blood pressure and stress hormones.
 It seems the Japanese are one step ahead with their shinrinyoku practise!

-The sunlight filtered through leaves on trees.
+Komorebi is an aesthetic Japanese word meaning ‘the sunlight filtered through leaves on trees’.
 This is a beautiful word to describe a beautiful moment.
 You can enjoy some komorebi while taking your shinrinyoku!

 Here’s one for the book lovers.
 Tsundoku is the practise of acquiring books and letting them pile up, unread.
 Anyone who just loves books but doesn’t have time to read them as fast as they buy them will understand this one.
 It uses the words 積む (tsumu – to pile up) and 読 (doku – to read).
 It’s also a clever pun, because tsunde oku means ‘pile up and leave’.